openhab/openhab-addons/bundles/org.openhab.binding.haassohnpelletoven/README.md

 ## Channels

-In V0.1 the following channels are yet supported:
+The following channels are yet supported:

 | channel  | type               | description                                              |
 |----------|--------------------|----------------------------------------------------------|